 in \eqref{eq_30}.
 We conduct $500$ repetitions to study the empirical level.
-We consider the settings where the sample size $n$ and privacy parameter $\epsilon$ vary.
+We consider settings where the sample size $ n $ varies from $100$ to $1000$ in steps of $100$, and the privacy parameter $ \epsilon $ varies over the discrete set $\{10^{-4}, 10^{-3}, 10^{-2}, 10^{-1}, 1, 10, 20, 30, 40,50\}$.
+As SAR dHSIC requires a minimum sample size to ensure both privacy and validity, we set the test to not reject the null hypothesis when the sample size does not meet the required standard.
 The empirical sizes are summarized in Table~\ref{table_c1}.
-As SAR dHSIC requires a minimum sample size to ensure both privacy and validity, we set the test to not reject the null hypothesis when the sample size does not meet the required standard.
-The empirical performance suggests that the empirical sizes are close to nominal ones for all methods.
+Overall, the empirical sizes are generally close to the nominal level for all methods.